 Forex brokers offer more leverage on trades.
 Depending on the broker you choose, you may be able to open an order at 1,000 times your own capital, for example, trading $1,000 worth of currency for every $1 you hold in your forex account.

 No reputable options broker will ever have leverage this high but you must consider that options itself is leverage.
-Every options contract that you purchase, whether call or put, represents 100 shares of the underlying stock.
+Every options contract that you purchase, whether call or put option, represents 100 shares of the underlying stock.

 Modern brokerages make it incredibly easy to trade the exact financial instrument you want.
 (We have a list of brokerages that you can use to trade forex and options, and you can read this FOREX.com Review for a good introduction to the most well-known forex broker in the world.)
 This is in stark contrast to previous generations of investors who were often limited in their choice of instruments.